 Combining the above two inequalities, it follows that the inequality~\eqref{degVn} is in fact an equality for $V_2$ and all tight knots.
 Note next that there are no loose knots with $\leq 10$ crossings.
 Moreover, the number of loose knots with $\leq 16$ crossings is given in Table~\eqref{tab:1}.
 Incidentally, the list of loose knots was compiled by computing in \texttt{SnapPy} the Alexander polynomial, and also the HFK (and in particular, the Seifert genus of a knot).

 Among the loose knots, are the ones with trivial Alexander polynomial (also computed by \texttt{SnapPy}) which are in some sense extreme.
-The list of 7 loose knots (up to mirror) with 11 crossings is \be 11n34^\ast, 11n42^\ast, 11n45, 11n67, 11n73, 11n97, 11n152 \ee where the asterisque indicates that the knot has trivial Alexander polynomial, and the pair $(11n34,11n42)$ is the famous Kinoshita--Terasaka and Conway pair of mutant knots.
-Their genus is given by $3, 2, 3, 2, 3, 2, 3$, the $t$-degree of the $V_1$-polynomial is $6, 6, 8, 6, 8, 6, 8$ and the $t$-degree of the $V_2$-polynomial is $12, 8, 12, 8, 12, 8, 12$, confirming the equality in~\eqref{degVn} for $n=2$.
+The list of 7 loose knots (up to mirroring) with 11 crossings is \be 11n34^\ast, 11n42^\ast, 11n45, 11n67, 11n73, 11n97, 11n152 \ee where the asterisque indicates that the knot has trivial Alexander polynomial, and the pair $(11n34,11n42)$ is the famous Kinoshita--Terasaka and Conway pair of mutant knots.
+Their genuses are $3, 2, 3, 2, 3, 2, 3$ respectively, $t$-degrees of the $V_1$-polynomial are $6, 6, 8, 6, 8, 6, 8$ and $t$-degrees of the $V_2$-polynomial are $12, 8, 12, 8, 12, 8, 12$, confirming the equality in~\eqref{degVn} for $n=2$.

 Table~\ref{tab:2} summarizes the knots for which the $V_n$-polynomial was computed.
 The data is available in~\cite{GS:VnData}, with the convention that we replaced $q$ by $q^2$ in $V_1$ and $V_3$ so that we obtain Laurent polynomials in $t$ and $q$, as opposed to Laurent polynomials in $t$ and $q^{1/2}$.
-For $n=2$, we computed its values for all loose knots with at most 16 crossings.
+For $n=2$, we computed its values for all loose knots with at most 17 crossings.
 In all cases, we found that the inequality~\eqref{degVn} is an equality for $n=2$.
 Combined with the specialization and the genus bounds for $V_2$, this implies the following.